ammar-motaz2001/OVARC-Task/README.md

 - **Body**:
   - Select `form-data`
   - Key: `csv` (change type to **File** from the dropdown)
-  - Value: Click "Select Files" and choose `sample-inventory.csv` from the project root
+  - Value: Click "Select Files" and choose your CSV file
 - **Expected Response**:
   ```json
   {